scrapinghub/spidermon/docs/source/actions/custom-action.rst

             # (...)

 You can also add fallbacks to spidermon built-in actions by subclassing them.
+For example, send an email if a slack message could not be sent.

 .. code-block:: python

     from spidermon.core.actions import Action
+    from spidermon.contrib.actions import Slack
-    from spdiermon.contrib.actions import Sentry
+    from spidermon.contrib.actions.email.smtp import SendSmtpEmail

-    class MyFallbackAction(Action):
-        # Runs if MyCustomSentryAction fails
-        def run_action(self):
-            # Include here the logic of your action
-            # (...)

-    class MyCustomSentryAction(Sentry):
+    class MyCustomSlackAction(Slack):
-        fallback = MyFallbackAction
+        fallback = SendSmtpEmail